 Whatever be said, the rock and roll movement was single-handedly able to break a century-old cultural barrier.

-Rock or no rock, music remains to be a beautiful language that can tell tales that can’t be spoken.
-Arguing upon who invented rock and roll is as meaningless as fighting upon which soul invented music.
-The answer to who invented rock and roll is like the answer to the latter; it was collective human effort and not a single person.Photo by Leutrim Fetahu on Unsplash Copyright 2021
+Rock or no rock, music remains a beautiful language that can tell tales that can’t be spoken.
+Arguing about rock and roll is as meaningless as fighting about which soul invented music. it was a collective human effort, not a single person.Photo by Leutrim Fetahu on Unsplash Copyright 2021

 If Alan had not popularized the new music on his show, if Elvis hadn’t performed at concerts, if Chuck never mixed the blues with his electric guitar, if Richard had not at all set a benchmark, if Ike didn’t write Rocket 88, if Rosetta Tharpe didn’t fuse gospel lyrics with the guitar, if Fats Domino never sold a million copies and lastly if the Bo Diddley beat was never formed, we would have nothing called as rock and roll.

 We wouldn’t even listen to it, let alone ask.